 The following table shows our goodwill balances by reportable segment.
 We review goodwill for impairment on a reporting unit basis annually during the fourth quarter of each year and whenever events or changes in circumstances indicate the carrying value of goodwill may not be recoverable.
-The Company performed a qualitative assessment by reporting unit as of October 1, 2022.
-This assessment included consideration of key factors including macroeconomic conditions, industry and market considerations, cost factors, financial performance, and other relevant entity and reporting unit-specific events.
-Based on our qualitative assessment, we determined it was not more likely than not that the fair value of any reporting unit was less than its carrying amount.
-As such, it was not necessary to perform a quantitative test.
-There have been no significant events or circumstances affecting the valuation of goodwill subsequent to the qualitative assessment performed as of October 1, 2022.
+The Company performed a quantitative assessment by reporting unit as of October 1, 2023.
+Based on the results of the quantitative assessment, which indicated a fair value in excess of carrying amount for each of the Company's designated reporting units, we concluded there was no impairment of goodwill.
+There have been no significant events or circumstances subsequent to the quantitative assessment performed as of October 1, 2023 that have indicated a potential for impairment.